 - Reddit.

-not just that you can generate a QR Code automatically for your virtual tour and send it anywhere, but you too can view or show your virtual tour without any web page.
+Not just that you can generate a QR Code automatically for your virtual tour and send it anywhere, but you too can view or show your virtual tour without any web page.

 You also don’t have to worry about how to do the plugin installation and activation process, as we have created 82 pieces of documentation from installation to all the major settings, step by step.